hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-pbr/reference.md

 : Allows you to define surface bumps without increasing the polygon count.

 <CardTip title="Textures">
-All textures share sampling settings the **Texture** sampling settings.
+All textures share the same **Texture** sampling settings, i.e. texture settings such as filtering mode, clamp or repeat tiling modes will be shared.
 The only exception is the matcap texture.
 </CardTip>

 ## Lighting